 There are a number of ways that The Scramble’s staples list and a well-stocked kitchen can help you:

-You can take advantage of local store specials or bulk purchases on these commonly used items.
+You can take advantage of sales or bulk purchases on these commonly used items.

-Your grocery trips each week should be even faster if you are well-stocked with staples.
-You should be able to focus your shopping excursions mainly on fresh produce, meats, and dairy.
+Your grocery trips each week should be even faster.
+When you are well-stocked with staples, you can focus your weekly shops mainly on fresh produce, meats, and dairy.